DarienLibrary/website_content/content/_finished/jobs/jobs-pt-kls.md

-Darien Library (CT) is seeking a friendly, energetic, dedicated self-starter with excellent reference and technology skills to provide extraordinary customer service and technology support to library users.
+Darien Library (CT) is seeking a friendly, energetic self-starter and life-long learner with excellent reference and technology skills to provide extraordinary customer service and technology support to library users.
+The ideal candidate finds joy in helping others, is perpetually eager to learn new things, and communicates comfortably with people from all walks of life.
 <br />
 <br />

 ### Duties & Responsibilities
 * Staff an active reference desk
 * Oversee activity in the adult research, magazine, and quiet study areas
+* Utilize appropriate reference resources to connect patrons to the information they seek
 * Assist patrons with print and digital resources
-* Maintains a current knowledge of the Library’s electronic resources including databases and links from the Research page
+* Maintain a current knowledge of the Library’s electronic resources including databases and links from the Research page
 * Assist patrons with computer hardware and software, including printers and scanners
-* Opening / closing procedures for the adult research, magazine, and quiet study areas
 * Other duties as assigned
 <br />

 ### Qualifications
 * MLIS degree or a degree-in-progress at an ALA-accredited library sciences or information sciences graduate program is preferred
 * Excellent customer service and instructional skills
-* Demonstrated ability to communicate complex concepts in simple, easy-to-understand terms.
+* Demonstrated ability to communicate complex concepts in simple, easy-to-understand terms
 * Clear and direct oral and written communication skills
+* Ability to type quickly and accurately
 * Knowledge of Microsoft Office Suite, especialy Outlook, Word, and Excel
 * Bilingual candidate, or those with functional knowledge of another language, is desirable
 <br />